Krishna-Khandelwal/Codingisfun/README.md

 # Codingisfun
-i want to code for fun
+i want to code for fun in python